EDINBURGH PSYCHOTHERAPY

-As a Psychotherapist in Edinburgh, my intention is to assist others in feeling more fulfilled and less alone.
+As a psychotherapist in Edinburgh, my intention is to assist others in feeling more fulfilled and less alone.
 I trained in Counselling and Psychotherapy (DipCoun., BCoun.) at the Australian College of Applied Psychology in Melbourne, Australia.
-In clinical placement at Aspire Health and Psychology I collaborated with resident practitioners in their holistic approach to psychotherapy.
-I worked with individual cases relating to a broad range of issues often connected to questions of identity, post-traumatic growth and grief surrounding the death of a loved one, the loss of a job or the end of a relationship with a focus on emotional processing, instilling self-awareness and navigating life transitions.
+In clinical placement at Aspire Health and Psychology I collaborated with resident practitioners in their holistic approach to psychotherapy and wellbeing.
+I worked with individual cases relating to a broad range of issues often connected to post-traumatic growth, symptoms of anxiety and depression, life transitions relating to career or relationships leading to deeper questions of behaviour and identity.
+I specialised in bereavement and grief surrounding death, with a focus on emotional processing, instilling self-awareness and navigating reconstruction from despair.

 I have worked within the social sector of St Vincent’s Hospital Melbourne and with young adults who have been detained in custody at Parkville College Melbourne.
 I retain a deep respect for and engagement in the arts with extensive training in ballet and singing, contributing to a ballet teaching project with underprivileged adolescents in Rio de Janeiro.
 I am a committed songwriter and interested in how creative expression and artistic mediums can work alongside themes being explored in psychotherapy.

-Now practising in Edinburgh, I am a registered member of the British Association for Counselling and Psychotherapy, I practice within its framework of ethical guidelines and standards.
+In late 2020, I moved from Melbourne to participate within the Scottish psychotherapy field, opening a private practice in Edinburgh in 2021.
+I hold a particular interest in the grief process, how it impacts vitality, identity and the broader framework of an individual’s life.
+I am a registered member of the British Association for Counselling and Psychotherapy, I practice within its framework of ethical guidelines and standards.

 To find out more about psychotherapy and the work I do, please contact me